FDSouthern/FDSouthern.github.io/content/chapter01/tactics.md

 Equivalently: a theorem tactical is a function from theorem tactics and theorems to tactics.

-In other words, a theorem tactic takes a theorem and does something to the current goal using that theorem.
+In other words, a theorem tactic (`thm -> tactic`) takes a theorem and does something to the current goal using that theorem.

-A theorem tactical takes a theorem tactic and a theorem and does something to the current goal.
+A theorem tactical (`(thm -> tactic) -> thm -> tactic`) takes a theorem tactic and a theorem and does something to the current goal.
 Typically, it will preprocess the theorem somehow before handing the result to the theorem tactic.
 (In fact, the tactical may apply the theorem tactic multiple times, sequentially or in parallel (in different subgoals).)

 The functions in this section manipulate theorem tacticals.
 I will write out pseudo-definitions of these functions that pretend